Quadro: Quadro Plex

 Quadro Plex consists of a line of external servers for rendering videos.
 A Quadro Plex contains multiple Quadro FX video cards.
 A client computer connects to Quadro Plex (using PCI Express ×8 or ×16 interface card with interconnect cable) to initiate rendering.
-More data in Nvidia Tesla Cards.

-Quadro SLI and SYNC

-Scalable Link Interface, or SLI, is the next generation of Plex.
-SLI can improve Frame Rendering, FSAA.

-Quadro SLI support Mosaic for 2 Cards and 8 Monitors.
+Quadro SLI and Sync

-With Quadro SYNC Card support of max.
-16 Monitors (4 per Card) possible.

-Most Cards have SLI-Bridge-Slot for 2, 3 or 4 cards on one main board.

-Acceleration of scientific calculations is possible with CUDA and OpenCL.
+Scalable Link Interface, or SLI, has been considered as the next generation of Plex.
+Originally used for the GeForce line of graphics cards, it is a multi-GPU technology that uses two or more video cards to produce a single output.
+SLI can improve Frame Rendering and FSAA.
+Quadro SLI supports Mosaic technology for multiple displays using two cards in parallel and up to 8 possible monitors.
+Most cards have an SLI bridge slot for up to four cards on one motherboard.
+With Quadro Sync technology, cards can support up to a maximum of 16 possible monitors (using four cards in parallel).

 Nvidia has 4 types of SLI bridges: